Career Training 101

 The Fine Print

-The program covers four short-term training programs for specific occupations that are in high demand: pharmacy technician, customer service call center workers, certified quality inspectors, and home technology integration technicians.
+The program covers four short-term training programs for specific occupations that are in high demand: pharmacy technicians, customer service call center workers, certified quality inspectors, and home technology integration technicians.

 Learn about the opportunities you have to become a paralegal through community college courses, and why this is a recession-proof profession.